 Early childhood and schools

 View comprehensive information about all schools in the Hutt on the Ministry of Education website.

 Lower Hutt is home to the Wellington Institute of Technology (WelTec), The Open Polytechnic and specialist providers like The Learning Connexion International School of Art and Creativity.

-Other tertiary institutions are a few kilometers away in Wellington City, including:
+Other tertiary institutions are a few kilometres away in Wellington City, including: